Chapter 1 Resurrections

 Jesus stirred Adilah’s favourite drink, deeply moved by the encounter.

-“Friend was always with me, somehow, within me.
-Even when I hurt the most.
-Even as I was dying.
-Friend never left me, though I couldn’t see her, but I knew her voice, I knew her presence.”
+“Friend, you were always with me and somehow … within me.
+Even when I hurt the most, even as I was dying, you never left me.
+I couldn’t see you, but I knew your voice, I knew your presence.”

-Ruach gently ran her hand down Adilah’s cheek.
+Ruach gently ran her hand down Adilah’s cheek, wiping her tears away.

 Adilah looked at Jesus.